 Planning Permit Applications & Information

 Developing your property can potentially be a complicated process.
-In order to help property owners and potential developers understand all the rules, regulations and costs, the City may require a pre-application meeting prior to submittal of any development application.
+In order to help property owners and potential developers understand requirements, code information, and costs, the City may require a pre-application meeting prior to submittal of any development application.
 Need more information?
-Click link below.
+Click link below. *Effective May 12, 2022, the city will be conducting pre-application meetings twice monthly until further notice*